Zi-ying/Zi-ying/README.md

 <h3 align="center">A new happy fullstack web developer</h3>

 <h5> Enthousiastic Ruby & JS developer and Le Wagon's bootcamp graduate.
-Eager to join a new team, share my knowledge and keep learning ! </h5>
+Eager to share my knowledge and keep learning ! </h5>

 - 🌱 I'm currently learning React and I want to keep improving my Javascript's and Ruby's skills.
 - :sparkling_heart: I love old rpgs : my favorite ones are FFVI, Tales of phantasia and Seiken Densetsu 3, as of now I play a lot civilization VI.